Gradius: Common elements

-There are several gameplay elements that are common to almost all the Gradius games.
-These include the power meter, one of the Gradius series' defining characteristics, is enabled by power-up items.
+There are several gameplay elements that are common to almost all of the Gradius games.
+These include the power meter, one of the Gradius series' defining characteristics, which is enabled by power-up items.
 The items upgrade the selected ability in the power meter.
 The meter resets when the player chooses to activate the selected ability.
 Weapon edit lets players create their own power meter sequence.

 The concept of the "Core" is a central part of Gradius.
 Cores are usually blue, glowing masses of energy hidden within large warships and protected by a series of barriers.
 All cores must be targeted in order to defeat a warship, which normally comprises several phases and often uses the terrain to its advantage.
 In some cases, a core is closed or not vulnerable at the beginning of a battle, only opening or becoming susceptible to attack some moments later by turning blue.
 Additionally, the announcer will normally urge the player to "Destroy the core!" or "Shoot the core!" prior to an encounter.
 For other types of bosses, like large beasts, the announcer may command the player to "Destroy the eye!" or "Destroy the mouth!", depending on the boss.